possibilities/meteor-validation/README.md

 # Meteor Validation

-A smart package for validating meteor-forms (and POJOs)
+A smart package for validation

+## TODO

+Consider using underscore templates rather than concat-ing strings